 Temper the Avgolemono Sauce

-This step is imperative!
-Tempering eggs is crucial to the difference between a silky lemony sauce and soggy scrambled egg soup.
+Don’t skip this step!
+Tempering eggs is crucial to the texture of this soup and the difference between a silky, lemony sauce and a soggy scrambled egg soup.
 Yuck!
-Tempering is easy peasy too.
-After you whisk in the yolks and lemon juice, ladle in some hot broth into the sauce and stir.
-Keep ladling until the sauce bowl is almost hot to the touch.
-Then you will know that the eggs are tempered to the temperature of the soup and will not curdle.
+Tempering is easy peasy, too.
+After you whisk the eggs and lemon juice, spoon some hot broth into the sauce and stir; keep scooping until the sauce bowl is almost hot to the touch.
+Then, you will know that the eggs are tempered to the temperature of the soup and will not curdle.
 When the temperatures are synched, add the sauce to the soup and simmer for another 5 minutes to incorporate.
 Add fresh dill and serve in pretty bowls.
-Serve with crusty, sourdough bread smothered in butter and prepare to be delighted and fully nourished.
+Serve with crusty sourdough bread smothered in butter and prepare to be delighted and fully nourished.

 P.S.
-Thank you Meme for the special time we shared together over a bowl of Greek Avgolemono Soup.
+Thank you, Meme, for the special time we shared over a bowl of Greek Avgolemono Soup.
 Your beautiful blue bowls show off this lemony yellow soup brilliantly.
 You are a special treasure to me.
 I love you.

 P.P.S.
-I have said the name Avgolemono so many times while writing this post that I think I’ve got it now.
+I have said Avgolemono so many times while writing this post that I’ve got it now.
 I am fully qualified now to create this post:)